PLATINUM2023

 Context Notes

-Two of our program sites in Nicaragua compete in the national robotics competition
+Three of our program sites in Nicaragua and the Dominican Republic competed in their national robotics competition.

 Number of teachers trained